svespie/onerepmax-js/README.md

     var maxes,
         max;

-    maxes = onerepmax.calculate(135, 10, 'all');    // returns an object containing the results of all calculations max = onerepmax.calculate(135, 10, 'average');  // returns a numeric result of an average of all formulas max = onerepmax.calculate(135, 10, 'brzycki');  // returns a numeric result of the brzycki formula max = onerepmax.calculate(135, 10, 'epley');    // returns a numeric result of the epley formula max = onerepmax.calculate(135, 10, 'lander');   // returns a numeric result of the lander formula max = onerepmax.calculate(135, 10, 'lombardi'); // returns a numeric result of the lombardi formula max = onerepmax.calculate(135, 10, 'mayhew');   // returns a numeric result of the mayhew formula max = onerepmax.calculate(135, 10, 'oconner');  // returns a numeric result of the oconner formula max = onerepmax.calculate(135, 10, 'wathen');   // returns a numeric result of the wathen formula
+    maxes = onerepmax.calculate(135, 10, 'all');    // returns an object
+    max = onerepmax.calculate(135, 10, 'average');  // returns a number
+    max = onerepmax.calculate(135, 10, 'brzycki');  // returns a number
+    max = onerepmax.calculate(135, 10, 'epley');    // returns a number
+    max = onerepmax.calculate(135, 10, 'lander');   // returns a number
+    max = onerepmax.calculate(135, 10, 'lombardi'); // returns a number
+    max = onerepmax.calculate(135, 10, 'mayhew');   // returns a number
+    max = onerepmax.calculate(135, 10, 'oconner');  // returns a number
+    max = onerepmax.calculate(135, 10, 'wathen');   // returns a number

-The numeric results are to two decimal places, if a calculation
+*Note: the numeric results are to two decimal places, if a calculation results in a fractional value.*

 When invalid weight and rep values are passed into these methods (see the descriptions for **weight** and **reps** above), the methods will return -1.
-If an invalid formula is passed in, the default becomes the average method.
+If an invalid formula is passed in, the calculation will default to the average method.

-onerepmax contains two special methods that aim to supplement the 7 one rep maximum formulas found on Wikipedia.
+Along with the 7 formulas from the Wikipedia entry, *onerepmax* contains two special methods that aim to supplement the 7 one rep maximum formulas found on Wikipedia.
 These two methods are:

 - **average**: returns an average of the 7 formula methods
 - **all**: returns an object containing the results of the 7 formula methods and the average method.